 Yes, the information on this page also applies to student workers, graduate students, and designated campus colleagues.

 Employees working in a state or country other than Arizona must comply with all laws in that jurisdiction.
 Remote work outside of Arizona creates risk for the University and has additional costs.
-Please visit our Out-of-State & International Employment webpage for additional information.
-More guidance is coming soon.

 Yes.
 As you consider flexible work arrangements, your decisions must be guided by the responsibilities of individual positions, workforce characteristics, and the needs of your unit.
 However, you must use a consistent and equitable process to evaluate unit needs and employee requests.
-Please review our decision tree (PDF) and suggested questions as a framework to ensure a consistent process.

 Workstations, supplies, and equipment

 Yes.
 To efficiently use on-campus workspace and grant flexibility requests from employees, you may require shared workspaces as a condition of a hybrid schedule.
 If an employee is approved to work off-site two or more days a week, you may evaluate how to share previously or future assigned workstations.

 Note that sharing workstations may require employees to understand and agree to additional cleaning and hygiene responsibilities.